-We’ve yet to find out when
+We’ve yet to find out when our mill

-spin weft and warp by local farmer-weavers, namely Charles Barker, James
+and warp by local farmer-weavers, namely Charles Barker, James

 Stansfield and Luke Hamer.
 They used the mill until 1815 at which time